Skip to main content

 How should I eat to gain muscle and lose fat?

-Evidence suggests that the most effective diet for building muscle in a caloric deficit is to consume 2.3–3.1 g/kg of lean body mass per day of protein, 15%–30% of your total calories from fat, and the remainder of your calories from carbohydrates.
+Evidence suggests that the most effective diet for muscle gain and fat loss in a caloric deficit is to consume 2.3 to 3.1 g/kg of lean body mass per day of protein, 15% to 30% of your total calories from fat, and the remainder of your calories from carbohydrates.
 It’s best to break up these nutrients into three to six meals per day.
-The meal right before and right after your resistance training workout should contain 0.4–0.5 g/kg of bodyweight of protein.
-For example, if you weigh 75 kg (165 pounds), you should consume a minimum of 75 X 2.3g = 173g of protein per day and about 75 x 0.5 = 37.5g right after your workout.
+The meal right before and right after your resistance training workout should contain 0.4 to 0.5 g/kg (0.88 to 1.1 pounds) of body weight of protein.
+For example, if you weigh 75 kg (165 pounds), you should consume a minimum of 75 x 2.3g = 173g of protein per day and about 75 x 0.5 = 37.5g right after your workout.

 Again, keep in mind that your rate of fat loss will be slower if you’re trying to build muscle at the same time.
 Research shows a rate that doesn’t exceed 0.7% of body fat per week.
-If you weigh 75 kg, this works out to 75 x 0.007, which is 0.525 kg or 1.2 pounds of fat loss per week.
+If you weigh 75 kg (165 pounds), this works out to 75 x 0.007, which is 0.525 kg or 1.2 pounds of fat loss per week.

 Ultimately, if you’re strategic with your diet and perform the right kinds of resistance training workouts with progressive overload, it’s possible to build muscle and lose fat at the same time.